ahmed-abdat/quran-mr/CONTRIBUTING.md

 - Update documentation when needed
 - Respond to review comments promptly
 - Be patient and respectful
-- Ask questions on WhatsApp if unsure
+- Contact us on WhatsApp if you need help
 - Follow the project's coding standards

 ## 🚫 Common Mistakes to Avoid